Normalizations and misspecification in skill formation models: Skill formation models

-The next example illustrates that counterfactuals that depend on the level of skills can be sensitive to the scale restrictions as well.

-\begin{example} As a specific numerical example, I use the DGP from Section \ref{s:montecarlo}, which is based on the Monte Carlo simulations of \shortciteN{AMN:19}.\footnote{In Section \ref{s:montecarlo} I use a CES production function, as do \shortciteN{AMN:19}, but for this numerical examples I use a trans-log production function that leads to similar observed data.} In this setup $T=2$ and Assumptions \ref{a:baseline}, \ref{a:normalization}, \ref{a:ageinvariant_technology_skills}(a), and \ref{a:ageinvariant_technology_investment}(a) hold.
-Importantly, one of the skill measures and one of the investment measures has a loading of $1$.
-Now suppose $Y_t$ represents income, we can exogenously increase the sum of income in periods $0$ and $1$ of each individual by two standard deviations, and we want to distribute the additional income optimally across the two periods.
-Denote the skills in period $2$ as a function of income by $\theta_2(Y_0 + w x, Y_1 + (1-w)x)$, where $Y_0$ and $Y_1$ are the original incomes, $x$ is the additional amount to be distributed, and $w$ is the share that is invested in period $0$.
+\begin{example} I now use a more involved DGP from Section \ref{s:montecarlo}, which is based on the simulations of \shortciteN{AMN:19}.\footnote{In Section \ref{s:montecarlo} I use a CES production function, as do \shortciteN{AMN:19}, but for this numerical examples I use a trans-log production function that leads to similar observed data.} In this setup $T=2$ and Assumptions \ref{a:baseline}, \ref{a:normalization}, \ref{a:ageinvariant_technology_skills}(a), and \ref{a:ageinvariant_technology_investment}(a) hold.
+Importantly, one skill and one investment measure have loadings of $1$.
+Now suppose $Y_t$ represents income, we can exogenously increase the sum of income of each individual in periods $0$ and $1$ by two standard deviations, and we want to distribute that income optimally across the two periods.
+Denote the skills in period $2$ as a function of income by $\theta_2(Y_0 + w x, Y_1 + (1-w)x)$, where $Y_0$ and $Y_1$ are the original incomes, $x$ is the additional amount to be distributed, and $w$ is the share invested in period $0$.
+The left panel of Figure \ref{f:mean_share_translog} shows